 Cost of revenue also includes direct labor and other direct costs incurred in connection with our government systems activities.
-Initial direct labor and other direct costs incurred prior to the availability of our technology for use by the federal government were deferred and included in prepaid expenses and other current assets in our consolidated balance sheet as of March 31, 2011, and are being amortized to cost of revenue from the date our technology was available for use by the federal government to the end of the initial one-year term of the contract.
-Direct labor and other direct costs incurred subsequent to the availability of our technology for use by the federal government are recognized as cost of revenue as incurred.
+Initial direct labor and other direct costs incurred prior to the availability of our technology for use by a government agency were deferred and included in prepaid expenses and other current assets in our consolidated balance sheet and are being amortized to cost of revenue from the date our technology was available for use by the government agency in October 2010 to the end of the initial one-year term of the contract in July 2011.
+Direct labor and other direct costs incurred subsequent to the availability of our technology for use by the government agency are recognized as cost of revenue as incurred.

 Additionally, cost of revenue includes the amortization of consideration we paid to certain brokers in connection with the transfer of their health insurance members to us as the new broker of record on the underlying policies.
 In November 2010, we entered into an agreement with a partner, whereby the partner transferred certain of its existing Medicare insurance members to us as the broker of record on the underlying policies.
-Total consideration of \$3.3 million is being amortized to cost of revenue as we recognize commission revenue related to the transferred members over a period of up to five years.
+Total arrangement consideration of \$3.3 million is being amortized to cost of revenue as we recognize commission revenue related to the transferred members over a period of up to five years.
+In May 2011, we entered into a similar agreement with the same partner, whereby the partner transferred certain of its existing Medicare insurance members to us as the broker of record on the underlying policies.
+Total arrangement consideration of \$3.0 million is being amortized to cost of revenue as we recognize commission revenue related to the transferred members over a period of up to five years.

-We expect cost of revenue to increase in absolute dollars in 2011 compared to 2010 due to an expected increase in costs related to our government systems activities and an expected increase in the amount of revenue-sharing expense related to partners.
+We expect cost of revenue to increase in absolute dollars in 2011 compared to 2010 due to a full year of costs related to our government systems activities, an increase in the amortization of the consideration we paid in connection with the transfer of certain Medicare members to us from a partner, and an expected increase in the amount of revenue-sharing expense related to partners.